KittiKovacs/Quahog_Bulletin-MS3/README.md

 - In order to store the passwords securely in MongoDB, the passwords have been hashed.

-#### Boards

-- This page has been created to display all categories and to give an idea to the user what each category entails.

-- The content is displayed on cards, each of which has a link on the bottom to the page containing posts within each category.

-- Admin is able to add a new category (AKA Board)

-#### Categories

-- This page has been created to display all posts in each category.

-- The truncated content of the post is displayed on the cards, each of which has a link on the bottom that takes the user to a separate page where they can view the full details of each post.

--There is a floating action button in the top left corner of each card.
-If it's not the user's own post, the user can save it into their own collection of posts on their profile page.
-If the user created the post in question, the user is able to edit or delete the post by simply clicking on the relevant button which appears on mouse hover.

-#### Creating Posts

-- The user first selects a category for the post

-- The user can give a description, add contact details (name, phone number, address website etc.) if they wish.

-- The user can upload a photo to their post by which will be saved in the database as well.

-- The new post is created when the User clicks the Save button.

 #### Profile

 - After successful login, the user is greeted by a flash message.